oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 client registration details in order to identify and process requests accordingly.

-Authorization servers MUST require clients to register their complete redirect URI (including the path component) and reject authorization requests that specify a redirect URI that doesn't exactly match the one that was registered; the exception is loopback redirects, where an exact match is required except for the port URI component.

-For private-use URI scheme-based redirects, authorization servers SHOULD enforce the requirement in {{private-use-uri-scheme}} that clients use schemes that are reverse domain name based.
-At a minimum, any private-use URI scheme that doesn't contain a period character (`.`) SHOULD be rejected.
+Authorization servers MAY request the inclusion of other platform- specific information, such as the app package or bundle name, or other information that may be useful for verifying the calling app's identity on operating systems that support such functions.

-In addition to the collision-resistant properties, requiring a URI scheme based on a domain name that is under the control of the app can help to prove ownership in the event of a dispute where two apps claim the same private-use URI scheme (where one app is acting maliciously).
+For private-use URI scheme-based redirect URIs, authorization servers SHOULD require that the URI scheme be based on a domain name that is under the control of the app.
+In addition to the collision-resistant properties, this can help to prove ownership in the event of a dispute where two apps claim the same private-use URI scheme (where one app is acting maliciously).
 For example, if two apps claimed `com.example.app`, the owner of `example.com` could petition the app store operator to remove the counterfeit app.
 Such a petition is harder to prove if a generic URI scheme was used.

-Authorization servers MAY request the inclusion of other platform- specific information, such as the app package or bundle name, or other information that may be useful for verifying the calling app's identity on operating systems that support such functions.

 ## Client Impersonation